-The A record and Alias record are types of DNS records used to ensure optimal functioning of a domain.
+The A record and Alias record are types of DNS records used to ensure the optimal functioning of a domain.
 While Alias records work differently from A records, they can operate as A records at the apex zone.

 In this A record vs. Alias record article, we’ll discuss what sets these two DNS records apart.